 Softs: You can divide the elements in your application into two components.
 Hard Factors include your GPA and LSAT score.
 Soft Factors include everything else (extracurriculars, your personal statement, your recommendations, etc).

-Splitter: Splitters are candidates who have either a high GPAs and low LSAT score, or a low GPA and a high LSAT score.
+Splitter: Splitters are candidates who have a low GPA and a high LSAT score.
 There are multiple versions of splitters, including reverse splitters, super splitters, and super reverse splitters.

-Tiers: These are classifications based on dividing the schools in the US News rankings into four groups of roughly 50 schools each.
+Tiers: These are classifications based on dividing the schools in the US News rankings into four groups of roughly 50 schools each, also known as T1, T2, T3, and T4.
 Tier 1 schools are the top schools (1-50) and include schools such as Harvard and Yale.
 Tier 2 contains schools 51-100, and so on.

 TTT: This charming acronym means Third-Tier Toilet, a reference to low-ranked law schools.
 While specifically directed at the third tier of the US New rankings, over time it has come to be used in many different ways, and for many different schools (including those both above and below the third tier).
 Often used as a casual insult on various law school discussion forums, as in, “Why would you want to go to UNC?
 That place is a TTT.”

 UGPA: Undergraduate Grade Point Average, the average of all grades you achieved while an undergraduate.
 The UGPA is the standard number law school admissions use because every applicant has an undergraduate GPA (whereas far fewer have a graduate GPA).

 UR1, UR2, etc: Under Review 1, Under Review 2, etc. These are application status indicators that some law schools use to update applicants on the progress of their application review.